mmisw/mmiorr-docs/docs/install/index.md

 The installation of the ORR is greatly facilitated with the use of [Docker container technology](https://www.docker.com/what-docker).
-Please install on your target machine:
+Your target machine should have the following:

 - [Docker Engine](https://docs.docker.com/engine/installation/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-!!! note
-    The user performing the deployment should have the relevant Docker privileges.
-    For example, via a command like: `sudo usermod -a -G docker username`.
-    Please check with your sysadmin.
+  (included with the Engine in some target platforms)

-The Docker images required to run the ORR system are:
+The Docker images comprising the ORR system are:

 | Image |  Name |  Purpose |
 |-|-|-|